sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "*Wait- that's it?
 She put the planet through all* that *because she hated that Mafia Town?
 You're joking, right?*"

-"That and she hated me for not abusing time to remove the Mafia from the island."
+"You heard her.
+She didn't think it fair that everyone else was living *mostly* happy lives.
+That and she hated me for not abusing time to remove the Mafia from the island."

 "*And, why didn't you?*"